 What is Azacitidine (Vidaza) and how does it work?

 Hypomethylating agents are considered a non-intensive treatment.
 They are aimed at slowing the progression of the disease with as few side effects as possible, maintaining a good quality of life.
-They will not cure MDS but may ‘modify’ it and are usually given as an outpatient.
+They will not cure MDS but may ‘modify’ it.

 The Treatment with Azacitidine Involves Several Courses

 Azacitidine is an important drug for the treatment of MDS but not all patients will respond to the treatment.
 Some will progress to leukaemia, others won't have an adequate response in terms of their blood count.